...

 What is cocaethylene?

 Cocaethylene is a toxic substance formed in the liver when cocaine and alcohol are consumed simultaneously.
 This combination intensifies the effects of both substances and increases the risk of serious health complications, including cardiovascular damage and liver damage.
-Cocaethylene has a longer half-life than cocaine alone, meaning it remains in the system longer and can cause prolonged damage.
+Cocaethylene stays in the body longer than cocaine.
+This means it can cause more lasting damage.
 Mixing cocaine and alcohol is extremely dangerous and should be avoided at all times.

 Experience Transformative Recovery at We Level Up Treatment Centers.